amoreX/ai-stuff/README.md

 - Interacts with the Ollama API to generate shell commands.
 - Allows users to specify a working directory for command execution.
 - Provides an option to review and confirm commands before execution.
+- Maintains a **chat history** of user instructions and AI responses for context-aware suggestions.
 - Supports exiting the program gracefully with `/bye`.

 ## Requirements